spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 We recommend this setup for the stores that can be described as follows:

-* The stores are completely different from the perspective of:
+* The stores are completely different from the perspective of the following:

-    * design
+    * Design

-    * business logic
+    * Business logic

-    * features or modules
+    * Features or modules

 * Independent maintenance and development: each store is handled by a dedicated team with its development workflow and release cycles.

 * Separated data management for products, customers, orders, and so on.
 Data sharing and synchronization requires external systems.

-### Separated setup: Details
+### Separated setup: Advantages

 The separated setup features:

-* Flexible but expensive scaling and deployment:

-    * Stores can be hosted in different AWS regions.
-For example, US store in N. Virginia and DE store in Frankfurt.

-    * Independent traffic distribution for every store using ALBs ([application load balancers](application load balancers)) and NLBs ([network load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)).

-* SSL certificates are generated automatically or managed manually in AWS.

-    * SSL termination process is handled by ALB.

-    * We can assign multiple certificates of different domains to one ALB.
+* Flexible deployment and scaling: since stores are independent of one another, deploy, remove, and scale each store without affecting other stores.

 * Several CI/CD(continuous integration/continuous delivery) pipelines are shipped for every store by default.

-* On-demand setup of any type of environment: test, staging, and so on.

-* Better control over expenses of each separate store.
+* Better control over expenses of each store.

-* Flexibility of domain management.
+* Flexible URL management.
 For example, you can solve the uniqueness issue with URLs.

-* Flexibility of managing the configuration of stores: distinct category navigation, product schema details, and users.
+* Flexible management of the configuration of stores: distinct category navigation, product schema details, and users.

-* Each store is independent of one another.